Saurav60/MovieLens_powerBI/README.md

 - **Insights and Trends**: Identified and analyzed significant trends such as popular genres, top-rated content, and viewing patterns.

 ## Files
-- **https://drive.google.com/file/d/1FvZstQL8hONsjqgvXoi7Quc0N1GWd_hD/view?usp=sharing**: The main Power BI report file containing all the dashboards and visualizations.
+- **https://drive.google.com/file/d/1U9u6wdNGFw3Iz7tTVP6WMOlVqML3vjgt/view?usp=sharing**: The main Power BI report file in pdf format containing all the dashboards and visualizations.
 - **https://drive.google.com/drive/folders/1FHaaueS9cBCyMCc7z7mtY0a4CbnMBvyT?usp=sharing**: Folder containing the raw data files used in the project.

 ## Dashboards